-• Economic Drivers: Global economic activity increased nearly sevenfold between 1950 and 2000 (S7.SDM).
-With rising per capita income, the demand for many ecosystem services grows.
+Economic.
+Global economic activity increased nearly 7-fold between 1950 and 2000 (S7.SDM).
+With rising per capita income the demand for many ecosystem services grows.
 At the same time, the structure of consumption changes.
-In the case of food, for example, as income grows the share of additional income spent on food declines, the importance of starchy staples (such as rice, wheat, and potatoes) declines, diets include more fat, meat and fish, and fruits and vegetables, and the proportionate consumption of industrial goods and services rises (S7.2.2).
+In the case of food, for example, as income grows, the share of additional income spent on food declines, the importance of starchy staples (e.g. rice, wheat, potatoes) declines and diets include more fat, meat and fish, and fruits and vegetables, and the proportionate consumption of industrial goods and services rises (\$7.2.2).
 In the late twentieth century, income was distributed unevenly, both within countries and around the world.
-The level of per capita income was highest in North America, Western Europe, Australasia, and Northeast Asia, but both GDP and per capita growth rates were highest in South Asia, China, and parts of South America (S7.2.2).
-(See Figures 4.1 and 4.2.)
-Growth in international trade flows has exceeded growth in global production for many years, and the differential may be growing.
-In 2001, international trade in goods was equal to 40% of gross world product.
-(S7.2.2).

-Taxes and subsidies are important indirect drivers of ecosystem change.
+The level of per capita income was highest in North America, Western Europe, Australasia, and Northeast Asia, but growth rates were highest in South Asia, China, and parts of South America.
+(See Fig 4.1) (S7.2.2) Growth in international trade flows has exceeded growth in global production for many years, and the differential may be growing.
+In 2001, international trade in goods was equal to 40 percent of world gross domestic product (GDP) (S7.2.2).
+Inappropriate taxes and subsidies are important indirect drivers of ecosystem change.
 Fertilizer taxes or taxes on excess nutrients, for example, provide an incentive to increase the efficiency of the use of fertilizer applied to crops and thereby reduce negative externalities.
-Currently, many subsidies substantially increase rates of resource consumption and increase negative externalities.
-Annual subsidies to conventional energy, which encourage greater use of fossil fuels and consequently emissions of greenhouse gases, are estimated to have been \$250-300 billion in the mid-1990s (S7.ES).
-The 2001-03 average subsidies paid to the agricultural sectors of OECD countries were over \$324 billion annually (S7.ES), encouraging greater food production and associated water consumption and nutrient and pesticide release.
+Currently, many subsidies are having the effect of substantially increasing rates of resource consumption and increasing negative externalities.
+Annual subsidies to conventional energy, which encourage greater use of fossil fuels and consequently emissions of greenhouse gases are estimated to have been \$250-300 billion in the mid-1990s (S7.ES).
+The 2001-03 average subsidies paid to the agricultural sectors of OECD countries were over US\$324 billion annually (S7.ES), encouraging greater food production and associated water consumption, and nutrient and pesticide release.
 At the same time, many developing countries also have significant agricultural production subsidies.